XSArchive/Asreyion.20240418/README.md

 # Asreyion
-Asreyion is an online community management bot created with C#.
+Asreyion is an online community management bot that is designed to help make managing multi-platform communities easier.